petrinets25/web/registration/index.md

 In that URL, you will find _"Petri Nets 2025"_ in the list of _Open Conferences_.
 Then, click on _"Prerecord"_ to enter your personal information and select the appropriate _Category_ according to the pricing list.

+**Payment by credit card is mandatory** (even though the (user-unfriendly) platform will offer you a bank transfer option, which will eventually be rejected by CNRS).
+(Only exception for bank transfer: if you are a member of a French public lab and can pay by _bon de commande_.)

 ### Step 3: payment
 Once your pre-registration is validated (which may take up to 48 hours), you